vyos/vyos-documentation/docs/installation/virtual/gns3.rst

 .. figure:: /_static/images/gns3-14.png

-.. note:: You probably will want to accept to copy the .iso file to your default image directory when you are asked.
+.. note:: You will probably want to accept, to copy the .iso file to your default image directory when you are asked.

 In the **Network** tab,  set **0** as the number of adapters, set the